All Episodes

 And yeah, I went jogging earlier today, you know, because I'm able to jog again now because of BPC 157.

-That's kind of my routine now.
+It's kind of my routine now.

-So I'm jogging, learning about AI, and then lifting kettlebells uh in the forest.
+So I'm jogging, learning about AI, and then lifting kettlebells in the forest and getting a lot of sunlight also, you know, shirtless.

-So that's what I do, and I'm just very blessed to be able to do that.
+And I'm just very blessed to be able to do that.

 Could not do it without BPC 157.

-So check that out at Rangerdeals.com.
+So check that out at rangerdeals.com.

 All right.

-Uh with that said, enjoy today's interview with David Morgan.
+With that said, enjoy today's interview with David Morgan.

-All right, welcome to this uh well, I don't know if you call it urgent, but it certainly is a very important interview.
+Well, I don't know if you call it urgent, but it certainly is a very important interview.

 I'm Mike Adams.